Primary Reviewer Guidance for Initial Reviews

 - Is consent monitoring required or the presence of a subject advocate or witness during the consent procedure?

-- For children (Children: Regulations ), prisoners (Prisoners: Regulations ), pregnant women, fetuses, neonates of uncertain viability and nonviable neonates (Pregnant Women, Fetuses and Neonates: Regulations ), please refer to the additional guidance.
+- For children (Children as research participants: Regulations ), prisoners (Prisoners: Regulations ), pregnant women, fetuses, neonates of uncertain viability and nonviable neonates (Pregnant Women, Fetuses and Neonates: Regulations ), please refer to the additional guidance.

 - Is the investigator requesting a waiver or alteration of informed consent?
 If so, are the following conditions of a waiver or alteration of informed consent met: (1) research represents an emergency use of FDA-regulated drug or device; OR (2) the research presents no more than minimal risk to subjects; (3) the waiver or alteration will not adversely affect the rights and welfare of subjects; and (4) the research could not practicably be carried out without the waiver or alteration?
 NOTE: With fes exceptions a waiver of informed consent cannot be granted for FDA-regulated research.